4d11/Co-op-Sequence-Matcher/Readme.md

 # University of Waterloo Co-op Sequence Matcher

-Currently only available for the Math faculty.
 Developed with Django
+Supports uWaterloo CAS authentication

+## Supported Faculties
+Currently only available for the Math.